tilkinsc/gbheaderview/README.md

 # gbheaderview
-A single-source program which pretty-prints a gameboy/gameboy color header
+A single-source program which pretty-prints a gameboy/gameboy color header.

+Only works on little-endian systems.

 Example:
 ```